serkankas/HTML_CSS_Notes/README.md

 You can check the grid column/row with the dev-tools.
 Open dev-tools, elements tab, layout section.
 In that particular section, you'll see ___grid overlays: main container___ ~~or other grid layers~~.
 When you enable it, you'll able to see the grids of the page.

 The ```grid-area``` properties is allows you to seperate as grid view as you wish.
 [Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and [Grid Areas](https://developer.mozilla.org/en-US/docs/Glossary/Grid_Areas) example are hopefully clear for the usage.
 Example usage should be check in L15 inside the env.

+<section id="chapter16"></section>

+> Chapter 16: Images

+Images can be classified as two different category.

+1. Background Image
+1. Foreground Image

+The image as concept is very straightforward.
+However, there might be much useful things to learn.

+1. As a display element, it is not block element but it is inline element.
+Which means, it will not cover whole block in some cases.
+2. Background image is repeating since it tries to fill the whole background.
+Some useful properties related with background is given in the [link](https://developer.mozilla.org/en-US/docs/Web/CSS/background).

+One suggestion, if you want to fill your background image with complex images, you could use text-shadow.
+You can find example usage in the [link](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow)

+Also I found a strange behaviour about images.
+Let say you set your image height and weight, expect to behave image based on that.
+However, that's not the case.
+If you plan to use your photo, cropped it first according to shape that you want.

+There is also one other cool think called linear-gradient for background-image property.
+Check the example shown in [here](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient).

+The __background__ property, ~~that contains multiple properties~~, is shown the order @5:32:07 in course.
+Feel free to check that part.